darktjm/gamesup/README.md

 Playstation
 -----------

-I use wrappers for Playstation 1 and 2 games that provide per-game configuration and per-game memory cards (since the emulators don't, really).
+I use wrappers for Playstation 1 and 2 games that provide per-game` configuration and per-game memory cards (since the emulators don't, really).
 They also provide a convenient (for me) way to select a game to play.
 To list all images, run the script.
-To run an image, run the script with a (quoted, obviously) shell pattern (with optional ^ or $ to anchor beginning/end).
-If more than one matches, the matches will be listed.
+To select one from a GUI (requires `zenity`), run with just `-g` as an argument.
+To run an image, run the script with a (quoted, obviously) shell pattern (with optional `^` or `$` to anchor beginning/end).
+If more than one matches, the selection GUI (again, using `zenity`) will pop up to choose which you meant; use `-l` before the pattern to just get a listing instead.
 To change global configuration, just run the emulator itself.
 To change per-game configuration, append `-cfg` to the command to normally run the game.
 You have to be careful not to edit the configuration of games while running them, since that may or may not actually edit the global config.
+Since both scripts use the same code to do the image file selection, I extracted that bit to `/usr/local/share/img-game.sh`.

 The PS1 script is `psx` for which I use `pcsxr` (PCSX Reloaded).
 I used to use my own custom version with improved JIT and other fixes,